Gemmu/gemmu.github.io/index.md

 I = Impossible
 ```

 It seems that I'll be studying really hard.
+[Hacking databases is hard too](http://nedroid.com/2012/05/honk-the-databus/).

 ### d